-A champion for women, Symone D. Sanders is a democratic strategist and CNN Political Commentator who rose to prominence during her tenure as the national press secretary for U.S. Sen. Bernie Sanders presidential campaign.
+A champion for women, Symone D. Sanders is a democratic strategist, communications consultant and CNN Political Commentator who rose to prominence during her tenure as the national press secretary for U.S. Sen. Bernie Sanders presidential campaign.
 At 25, Symone demonstrated an uncanny command of the issues earning her a place in history as the youngest presidential press secretary on record.
 However, Symone was not new to presidential politics.
 When she was 16, she introduced former President Bill Clinton at a luncheon in Omaha.
 Following her remarks, President Clinton said, “Symone spoke so well I really hate to follow her.”
 President Clinton went on to write about Symone in his book, Giving: How Each of Us Can Change the World.

 A communicator with a passion for policy and juvenile justice reform, Symone is the immediate past chair of the Coalition for Juvenile Justice’s Emerging Leaders Committee and former member of the Federal Advisory Committee on Juvenile Justice.
-Through her involvement with CJJ and the FACJJ, Symone worked to raise the profile of young voices in the fight for juvenile justice reform and bring millennial perspectives to policy conversations.
+Through her involvement with CJJ and FACJJ, Symone worked to raise the profile of young voices in the fight for juvenile justice reform and bring millennial perspectives to policy conversations.

 A native of Omaha, Nebraska, Symone is a proud member of the Capital City (DC) chapter of the Links, Incorporated, Northern Virginia Urban League Young Professionals Network and The Collective 100.
 When she is not on the campaign trail, Symone resides in Washington D.C.